fastapi-mvc/fastapi-mvc/docs/index.rst

 .. code-block:: bash

-    $ fastapi-mvc new /tmp/demo-project
+    $ fastapi-mvc new /tmp/galactic-empire

-This will create a `FastAPI <https://fastapi.tiangolo.com/>`__ application called demo-project in a ``/tmp/demo-project`` directory and install its dependencies using ``make install``.
+This will create a fastapi-mvc project called galactic-empire in a ``/tmp/galactic-empire`` directory and install its dependencies using ``make install``.

 Once project is generated and installed lets run development uvicorn server (ASGI):

 .. code-block:: bash

-    $ cd /tmp/demo-project
+    $ cd /tmp/galactic-empire
     $ fastapi-mvc run
-    [INFO] Executing shell command: ['poetry', 'run', 'uvicorn', '--host', '127.0.0.1', '--port', '8000', '--reload', 'demo_project.app.asgi:application'].
+    [INFO] Executing shell command: ['poetry', 'run', 'uvicorn', '--host', '127.0.0.1', '--port', '8000', '--reload', 'galactic_empire.app.asgi:application'].
-    INFO:     Will watch for changes in these directories: ['/tmp/demo-project']
+    INFO:     Will watch for changes in these directories: ['/tmp/galactic-empire']
     INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
     INFO:     Started reloader process [4713] using watchgod
     INFO:     Started server process [4716]